Assembly Speaker Coughlin (D-Middlesex) has nominated Sam Delgado, a retired Hispanic lobbyist, to the Cannabis Regulatory Commission (CRC).

 Cannabis Regulatory Commission Develops Slowly

-Senate President Steve Sweeney (D-Gloucester) nominated social worker Krista Nash, wife of Camden Freeholder Jeff Nash, months ago while Murphy nominated Dianna Houenou to be Chair shortly after the referendum passed with 67 percent.
+Senate President Steve Sweeney (D-Gloucester) nominated social worker Krista Nash, wife of Camden Freeholder Jeff Nash, months ago.
+Murphy nominated Dianna Houenou to be Chair shortly after the referendum passed with 67 percent.
 She was the lead ACLU-NJ advocate for cannabis reform before accepting a position in the Governor’s office.
 Two more seats need to be filled before the commission has its five full members.

 Deputy Health Commissioner Jeff Brown, in charge of New Jersey’s medical cannabis program, was named the Cannabis Regulatory Commission Executive Director when Houenou was named Cannabis Regulatory Commission Chair.